lter/LTER-core-metabase/README.md

 # LTER-core-metabase
-Last updated: June 6th, 2019
+Last updated: June 7th, 2019

 ## Orientation

 LTER-core-metabase is a PostgreSQL-based relational database model designed for the management of ecological metadata.
 This metadata database model is based on usage patterns by sites in the U.S. Long Term Ecological Research (LTER) Network.
-See [Metabase history]() for more on the project's development history.
+See [Metabase history](docs/history.md) for more on the project's development history.

 LTER-core-metabase is also oriented towards production of Ecological Metadata Language (EML) documents.
 This project is tightly coupled with the [`MetaEgress`](https://github.com/BLE-LTER/MetaEgress) R package: use `MetaEgress` to quickly and easily export EML documents from an installed and populated instance of LTER-core-metabase.